 • New subsection (c), entitled "Deenergizing Lines and Equipment", contains specific procedures for de-energizing lines and equipment.
 Work practices contained in subsections (c)(1) through (c)(7) are required for effective de-energization of the transmission and distribution lines.
-Adherence to these procedures would prevent damage or destruction of equipment, injuries or loss of life.
+Adherence to these procedures are necessary to prevent damage or destruction of equipment, injuries or loss of life.